Alcantara History, Family Crest & Coats of Arms

 The surname Alcantara was first found in Castile.
 According to scholars, the surname descends from a Castilian knight who served King Fernando II of Leon, in the first Reconquest of the village of Alcantara, in 1166.
 In rewarding the knight, the King also had him take the surname Alcantara and to bear the arms of this village.
 The village was re-taken by the Moors, and then recovered by Alonso of Leon in 1214, who then established the Order of Alcantara, a religious and military order for defense against the Moors.

-Important Dates for the Alcantara family
+Early History of the Alcantara family

 This web page shows only a small excerpt of our Alcantara research.
 Another 86 words (6 lines of text) covering the years 1499, 1562, 1669, and 1698 are included under the topic Early Alcantara History in all our PDF Extended History products and printed products wherever possible.